 What if the knotweed has spread to my property?

-If you notice that the knotweed has spread from council land to your property, you should be able to put in a claim back the money you spend on having it removed.
+If you notice that the knotweed has spread from council or housing association land to your property, you should be able to put in a claim back the money you spend on having it removed.
 Make sure you take lots of photos, as you may need to submit a request for the local council to treat the problem.
 They can also help back up your story if you have to take the council to court.

 Here at Taylor Weed Control, we offer a professional Japanese knotweed removal service that can help you get the problem under control before it gets any worse.
 Waiting for the council to organise appropriate treatment can take weeks or months, in which time, the Japanese knotweed may have caused significant structural damage or spread to surrounding properties.